lejard-h/chopper/requests.md

 ## Path parameters

-Path parameters can be defined in the URL with replacement blocks.
+Dynamic path parameters can be defined in the URL with replacement blocks.
 A replacement block is an alphanumeric substring of the path surrounded by `{` and `}`.
 In the following example `{id}` is a replacement block.

 ```dart
 @Get(path: "/{id}")